 The Foundation has employed the services of BD Sport Ltd. ("BDS"), incorporated and registered in England and Wales with company number 6421307 and having its registered office at 17 St Peter’s Place, Fleetwood, FY7 6EB, to manage the Lottery on its behalf.
 BDS is licensed by the UK Gambling Commission to manage lotteries on behalf of non-commercial societies and local authorities, such as the Foundation.

-The Lottery is provided to customers at Villa Park (the "Stadium") and via the Website, as defined below, using hardware and software provided to BDS by 5050 Central Ltd. ("5050").
-5050 is a company registered in Alberta, Canada with company number 2015361658 and having its registered office at 207 Queens Quay West, Suite 500, Toronto, ON M5J 1A7.
-5050 is a "data processor" in respect of your Personal Information, as defined below.
-BDS and 5050 are part of the Gaming Nation Inc. group of companies, which will be referred to as the "BD Sport Group".
+The Lottery is provided to customers at Villa Park (the "Stadium") and via the Website, as defined below, using hardware and software provided to BDS by Ascend FS Ltd. ("Ascend").
+Ascend is a company registered in Alberta, Canada with company number 2015361658 and having its registered office at 207 Queens Quay West, Suite 500, Toronto, ON M5J 1A7.
+Ascend is a "data processor" in respect of your Personal Information, as defined below.
+BDS and Ascend are part of the Ascend FS. group of companies, which will be referred to as the "BD Sport Group".

 The Foundation and BDS are each committed to respecting and protecting the accuracy, confidentiality and security of your Personal Information.
 We want you to feel secure when using the services we offer at the Stadium and via the Website (the “Services”).